-This beautiful little snake is a baby female SPOTTED PYTHON (Antaresia maculosa), a species which in the wild is native to eastern Australia, from the northeast of New South Wales to the eastern side of Queensland.
+This beautiful little snake is a female SPOTTED PYTHON (Antaresia maculosa), a species which in the wild is native to the northeast of New South Wales to the eastern side of Queensland in eastern Australia.

 Although the spotted python is the largest member of the genus Antaresia it is still one of the world’s smallest python species, rarely exceeding 1.5m in length or a kilogram in weight.
-This individual was hatched on May 30th 2021, in Basingstoke in Hampshire, and at the time of writing (October 2021) weighs just 20g!
+This individual was hatched on May 30th 2021 in Basingstoke in Hampshire and when I collected her in September 2021 (at three months old) she weighed in at just 15g – this makes her by far the smallest python I have ever owned!

 Like all pythons, spotted pythons hatch from eggs.
 Here are Cookie and all of her clutchmates having just hatched!